 The Archaeological Museum of Ancient Corinth - credits: saiko3p/Sutterstock.com

 It’s already clear that Corinth, in true Greek fashion, doesn't lack in history and culture.
-As a result, the city offers its visitors plenty of enthralling museums, with the Archaeological Museum of Ancient Corinth, The Environment Museum of Stymphalia and the Historical and Folklore Museum of Corinth being our favorites.
+As a result, the city offers its visitors plenty of enthralling museums, with the Archaeological Museum of Ancient Corinth, The Environment Museum of Stymphalia, and the Historical and Folklore Museum of Corinth being our favorites.

 The Archaeological Museum of Ancient Corinth was built to house the numerous objects brought to light by the archaeological excavation.
-It was erected by the American School of Classical Studies in 1932 and was expanded with an addition of another wing on the west side of the building in 1951.
+It was erected by the American School of Classical Studies in 1932 and was expanded with the addition of another wing on the west side of the building in 1951.

-The collections of the Archaeological Museum include findings of prehistoric times from the wider area of Ancient Corinth, Korakos Hill, as well as Zygouries, findings of Geometric-Archaic, Classical-Hellenistic, Roman-Byzantine and Frankish era, findings from the Sanctuary of Asclepius and the adjacent Early Christian cemetery of the city, a collection of Roman sculptures, Greek and Latin inscriptions in the Museum's patio, as well as evidence of the presence of the Jewish community in the Roman city, and findings from Corinthian comrades and sanctuaries, as well as the twin Kouros of the cemetery of Ancient Tenas.
+The collections of the Archaeological Museum include findings of prehistoric times from the wider area of Ancient Corinth, Korakos Hill, as well as Zygouries, findings of Geometric-Archaic, Classical-Hellenistic, Roman-Byzantine, and Frankish era, findings from the Sanctuary of Asclepius, and the adjacent Early Christian cemetery of the city, a collection of Roman sculptures, Greek and Latin inscriptions in the Museum's patio, as well as evidence of the presence of the Jewish community in the Roman city, and findings from Corinthian comrades and sanctuaries, as well as the twin Kouros of the cemetery of Ancient Tenas.

 Furthermore, the Environment Museum of Stymphalia is located in mountain Korinthia with an objective to highlight the codependent relationship between humans and nature, as well as their harmonious coexistence in the Stymphalia basin, bringing environmental awareness and providing information about the traditional technology of the region.

 Last but not least, the Historical and Folklore Museum of Corinth was founded in 1976 to preserve and display folklore and historical material, as well as to inform the public on the region’s folklore culture.
 The Historical and Folklore Museum of Corinth is located in the heart of Corinth’s city, next to Eleftherios Venizelos Square and behind the Corinthian Army Club, housed in a three-story building, which was donated to the Greek Ministry of Culture.
-Its collection consists of exhibits dates from the early 19th century to the middle of the 20th century and includes traditional costumes from many regions of Greece, agricultural tools and household utensils.
+Its collection consists of exhibits dates from the early 19th century to the middle of the 20th century and includes traditional costumes from many regions of Greece, agricultural tools, and household utensils.